WHY TREAT SEED?Producing Measurable Results

 - Minimizing the exposure of wildlife and beneficial organisms

-- Reducing water runoff into environment.
+- Reducing water runoff from fields into the environment.

 Smooth machinery operation

 We have developed different pellet weights and densities to fine-tune plantability and ease of handling.
 Conscientious growers adjust the weight of their pellets to match their soil conditions and tractor speeds.
-Faster tractors require heavier pellets for straighter accurate drops.
+Faster tractors require heavier pellets for straighter more accurate drops.
 More accurate drops produce less bouncing in the seed furrow, and that maintains field singulation and uniform plant spacing.

 Small seed and irregularly shaped seed can be hard to singulate during the planting process.
 Seed treatments make life a little easier for busy growers in the following ways: